 “The CIPP/E course I attended was excellently delivered by Aoife & Kate whose knowledge and delivery are second to none.
 I learnt so much about the the upcoming changes to data protection law and the benefits of not only knowing data protection, but understanding it.
 The benefits of the interactions with other attendees was an added bonus.
 I highly recommend Frontier Privacy courses and the trainers who deliver the material.”

 Ciaran Johnson – Head of Information Governance, Integrity360

 Use the Register Now button to reserve a place on any of our CIPP/E courses throughout the year.
 We will contact you to confirm all details.
 You will be sent an invoice prior to the start of the course.
 Payment must be made in advance by EFT or cheque.

 VAT does not apply to vocational training.

-Frontier Privacy also offers in-house CIPP/E training courses.
+Frontier Privacy also offers in-house CIPP/E training courses (minimum numbers required).
 Please contact us for further information.